sumitraut91/Pharmaceutical_Sales_Prediction/README.md

 23. Daily Customers Trend for Each Year

 # Task-2 Prediction of store sales

   2.1.1 Data preprocessing

   2.1.2 Extracting year, month, day, and week of the year in both train and test data

   2.1.3 Converting Categorical data into numerical data

   2.1.4 Created train and test splits the right way for time series data

   2.1.5 Predict the model with Random Forest Regressor and find out the prediction score

+2.2 - Building models with sklearn pipelines

+  2.2.1 Creating a pipeline where the data is first scaled before model training

+2.3 - Choose a loss function

+2.4 Post-Prediction analysis

+2.5 Serialization done for easy tracking of prediction which have good score, Save the Model into a pickle file

+Task 2.6 - Building model with Deep Learning

+   2.6.1.
+Isolate the Rossmann Store Sales dataset into time series data

+3. Differenced the sales data

+4. Check for autocorrelation and partial autocorrelation of data

+5. Transform the time series data into supervised learning data by creating a new y(target) column

+6. Build a LSTM Regression model to predict the next sale

+7. Save the Model into h5

+End....